-With Martin Seligman’s presidency of APA (American Psychology Association), he steered psychology towards the study of human potential, giving birth to the field called “positive psychology”.
+With Martin Seligman’s presidency of the APA (American Psychology Association), he steered psychology towards the study of human potential, giving birth to the field called “positive psychology”.

 We have developed an abundance of new substances that make ecstasy possible, from MDMA to LSD to Ketamine.

-New technology can allow us to prepare our own drugs, fly, immerse ourselves in virtual reality or experience sensory loss in flotation tanks.
+New technology can allow us to prepare our own drugs, fly, immerse ourselves in virtual reality, or experience sensory loss in flotation tanks.

 #5.
 Is It Worth It?
 The Ecstasy Value Equation